Salkantay trek 5 days to Machu Picchu

-The 5 Days Salkantay Trek To Machu Picchu is one of the most scenic and adventurous ways to reach Machu Picchu, with the 5-day trek offering the best options.
-It has glacier mountains, picturesque lakes such as Humantay and Salcantay Lake, and passes through the Amazon jungle, making this one of the most beautiful and interesting treks in all of Peru.
+The 5 Days Salkantay Trek to Machu Picchu is the second most popular trek in the Cusco region.
+You will admire snow-capped mountains, turquoise lakes such as the Humantay Lagoon and Salkantay Lake, and pass through the cloud forest and the Peruvian jungle, making it one of the most beautiful and interesting treks of Peru.

-Salkantay Trek 5 days is listed by National Geographic as 1 of 25 “World’s Best Treks.”
-Choose an experienced, highly-rated company for your Salkantay Trek to Machu Picchu and make it an amazing and unforgettable experience.
+The Salkantay trek 5 days to Machu Picchu is listed by National Geographic as one of the “World’s Best Treks.”
+Choose an experienced, highly-rated company for your Salkantay Trek to Machu Picchu, and make it an unforgettable experience.

 We will start the day picking you up from your hotel at 04:00 a.m. approximately.
 We will drive for 3 hours, passing through Anta and Mollepata, until we reach Challacancha.
 After the first 2 hours of travel, we will stop in Mollepata to use the restrooms and have a light optional breakfast.
 From there, through the windows of the bus, you will contemplate the white snow-capped mountains of Salkantay and Humantay, two colossal deities of the Andean culture.
 We will continue to Challacancha, which will be the starting point of our trek.

 There we will meet with our support staff, who will prepare the equipment and pack mules.
 Around 09:30 a.m. we will begin our trek to Soraypampa (3,869 m.a.s.l. / 12,690 ft.), the first camp of the trip.
 The first section of the trail will lead us through deep valleys on the side of the mountain.
 We will be able to observe an ancient aqueduct that still supplies water to farmers in the lower areas.
 After 3 hours of hiking (7 km / 4.3 miles) we will arrive at Soraypampa camp, where we will have lunch.